 Students may satisfy their Experiential Learning Requirement (ELR) through one of the following options:

-	- Designated Academic Service Learning course
+- Designated Community-Based Learning (formerly Academic Service-Learning) course

-	Designated Academic Service Learning Courses
+Designated Community-Based Learning (formerly Academic-Service Learning) Courses

 Community-based learning is fundamentally an academic endeavor in which engagement in projects and activities takes place through reciprocal and mutually beneficial partnerships with the greater community designed to advance the public good.
 It is an experiential education approach that involves collaborative relationships, guided by the expertise of professors and community-based practitioners, to combine student learning with community needs as an integrated component of a course.
 The partnerships between Elon and communities engage students with entities such as nonprofit organizations, schools, government agencies, or locally owned businesses.
 There are many Community-Based Learning courses offered each semester in a variety of departments – each is labeled as “CBL/SL” in the list of course offerings each semester.
 If the “CBL/SL” is not listed, the course does not qualify for the ELR.

 Work with your advisor to identify Community-Based Learning courses that are labeled with the “CBL/SL” designation.
 For additional information, contact Phillip Motley, Faculty Fellow for Academic Service-Learning and Community Engagement, at email@example.com

 Pre-approved Service Experience Mentored by the Kernodle Center